pragya-kumari16/my-first/README.md

 # my-first
-This is my first Repository on git &amp;github
+This is my first Repository on git &amp;github.